 The MBA induction is normally held on the Friday before term starts.

 In this session we welcome you to the programme and give you the information you need about AUT and the MBA.

-To graduate with an MBA you must successfully complete 180 points, made up of core papers (135 points) and elective papers (45 points).
+To graduate with an MBA you must successfully complete 180 points, made up of core courses (120 points) and elective courses (60 points).

-All papers are 7.5 points each unless stated otherwise.
-Each paper involves six weeks of class learning; one three-hour class per week.
+All courses are 10 points each unless stated otherwise.
+Each course involves eight weeks of class learning; one three-hour class per week.
 This is followed by an examination week then a one-week preparation period for the following term.
-You can start the MBA at any one of the six terms.
+You can start the MBA at any one of the four terms.

 Textbooks are included in your course fees.

-You can also complete elective papers at one of AUT’s international business school partners or complete a special topic paper in a relevant area, subject to the approval of the MBA Director.
+You can also complete elective courses at one of AUT’s international business school partners or complete a special topic course in a relevant area, subject to the approval of the MBA Director.
 There are opportunities to work with start-up companies or for you to develop your own business idea or project.

 The outcomes for graduates of the MBA are outlined in the Graduate Profile below.

 MBA graduates step up to take influential roles within key and growth industries in New Zealand and globally, and have the ability to significantly impact the business in which they operate and the effect these businesses have in a wider context.

 They have the capability, credibility and judgement to manage significant projects, teams, business units and organisations.
 Our MBA graduates provide inspired leadership from a multidisciplinary perspective in business, coupled with an assertive and principled approach to quality in their practice as professionals.